rohan843/react-notes/README.md

 5. As a good design pattern, its always recommended to first create a react component, then extract its logic into a custom hook, if needed.

+6. Redux provides a way of generating random ids via the function: `nanoid`.

 ### Theory of Browser Navigation

 1. When a user clicks on an `<a>` (anchor) tag, the browser makes a request to the resource specified by the `href` attribute.